Hérodiade

 Hérodiade is an opera in four acts by Jules Massenet to a French libretto by Paul Milliet and Henri Grémont, based on the novella Hérodias (1877) by Gustave Flaubert.
 It was first performed at the Théâtre de la Monnaie in Brussels on 19 December 1881.

 The libretto is a retelling of the story of John the Baptist, Salome, Herod Antipas and Herodias, but is strikingly less psychological and bloody than Richard Strauss's Salome, which is based on a text by Oscar Wilde.
 The opera premiered in Brussels because Auguste Vaucorbeil, Manager of the Paris Opera house refused to stage the work; "I do like your music," he had said to Massenet, "but as for the libretto, you badly need an author who knows how to build the skeleton of a play."

+Massenet also created a ballet suite derived from the opera.

 Performance history

 The opera reached Paris at the Théâtre des Nations on 1 February 1884, and the final performance of the run on 13 March featured the three De Reszkes; Jean (Jean), Édouard (Phanuel), and Josephine (Salomé).
 It was produced at the Théâtre-Italien in 1903 for 43 performances, then at the Gaîté-Lyrique in 1904, 1911 and 1912.
 The Italian premiere was at La Scala on 23 February 1882.

+Occasional productions have continued, such as the annual opera at the Roman amphitheatre in Orange in 1960 with Suzanne Sarocca as Salomé, Rita Gorr as Hérodiade, Robert Massard as Hérode, conducted by Pierre Dervaux, Gorr having appeared just before in the title role in Bordeaux.
+At the Wexford Festival 1977, Bernadette Greevy led a cast including Eilene Hannan as Salomé and Malcolm Donnelly as Hérode; Greevy later sang the role in Dublin in June 2000 for Anna Livia Opera.

+A production in Rome in April 1986 brought together Montserrat Caballé as Salomé, José Carreras as Jean, Juan Pons as Hérode and Ferruccio Furlanetto as Phanuel, with Gianluca Gelmetti conducting.
+Another production in Orange in 1987 was due to feature Caballé, Carreras and Elena Obraztsova but all three withdrew through illness; the conductor was Jacques Delacôte; the production had come from Nice where Grace Bumbry had undertaken the title role.
+March 1993 saw the opera mounted in Zurich with Bumbry in the title role, Cecilia Gasdia as Salomé and Rodney Gilfrey as Hérode, Manfred Honeck conducting.
+San Francisco Opera in 1994 staged the opera, conducted by Valery Gergiev, with Plácido Domingo as Jean, Renée Fleming as Salomé, Pons as Hérode and Dolora Zajick in the title role.
+A staging by Jean-Louis Pichon, seen in Liège in May 2002, was shared with Saint-Etienne, Avignon and Seville.